nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Test case: `add -qr 1 /reflect No, that's not true.
 It's impossible!`

    Expected: Reflection is added to quote.
 A message will be prompted to indicate that the reflection has been successfully added.
-   * Quotes with reflection will have a "[R]" tag attached to differentiate.
+   * Quotes with reflection will have a "[R]" tag attached to differentiate between those that do not.

 5. Incorrect commands to try:
    * `add -qr` : missing quote number, reflection tag and reflection